SDahirSalman/Streamline/README.md

 # Streamline
-A Moini Data Engineering Project presenting the usage of Docker, Airflow, POstgres, DBT and Others.
+A Mini Data Engineering Project presenting the usage of Docker, Airflow, POstgres, DBT and Others.